isomerpages/nlb-learning/_wellness/Adults & Seniors/Learning Pathways.md

 Think of learning pathways as appetizers.
 Get started on your learning journey with curated programmes and content before delving deeper into topics that interest you.
 <h3><b> Nourish </b></h3>

-Kick start your journey to better health with a series of exciting programmes!
+Kick start your journey to better health with a series of exciting talks and programmes!

 <div class="horizontal-scroll margin--bottom--lg">